 tasks and rating of employees.
 For all these, the management should be capable of using the information

-provided cost accounts in a proper way.
-The various advantages derived the management from a good
+provided by cost accounts in a proper way.
+The various advantages derived by the management from a good

 system of costing are as follows: